 Q: Later this year Americans will cast their votes in yet another presidential election.
 What encouragement would give to those still deciding on the best choice to lead this country?

 A: I encourage people to vote according to biblical principles and values, rather than political affiliations and labels.
-I especially want to remind people not to believe all they hear from the media, either the traditional media or social media, since most of it is nothing more than opinion instead of news.
+I especially want to remind people not to believe all they hear from the media, either the traditional media or social media (where one can use linkedin automation tools to spread any information quickly), since most of it is nothing more than opinion instead of news.
 In addition, I will continue to encourage people to register to vote, and then exercise their constitutional privilege to cast their ballots.
 Vote according to your convictions and beliefs!
 Your vote is your voice, and Christians must make their voice heard in the public square.